Pupillage

 Pupillage Awards

-In fact, we expect our pupils to generate income in excess of the guaranteed receipts in their 2nd six.
-Based on past experience, we anticipate billing in the first full year of fee generating practice to exceed £50,000.
+However, we anticipate pupils will generate income significantly in excess of the guaranteed receipts, with billing in the first full year of practice likely to exceed £100,000.

 Selection Criteria